What is Product Diversification?

 Risks in Product Diversification

 Entering an unknown market puts a significant risk on a company.
-Therefore, companies should only pursue a diversification strategy when its current market demonstrates slow or stagnant future opportunities for growth.
+Therefore, companies should only pursue a diversification strategy when their current market demonstrates slow or stagnant future opportunities for growth.

 To measure the riskiness or the chances of success of diversification, there are three tests used: